open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Meter Interface

-To produce measurements using an instrument, you need an SDK that implements the `Meter` API, which consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.
+To produce measurements using an instrument, you need an SDK that implements the `Meter` API.
+This interface consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.

 There is a global `Meter` instance available for use.
-Use of the this instance allows library code that uses it to be automatically enabled whenever the main application configures an SDK at the global level.
+Use of the this instance allows library code to operate in a no-op fashion until whenever the main application configures an SDK at the global level.

 Details about installing an SDK and obtaining a `Meter` are covered in